 Field Description Reset value TEST77 It must be written with zero after SIO reset.
-These registers must only be used for testing purposes.
+These registers must only be used for testing purposes except prior to the SETR/CLRR sequence when TEST78 is written with the value 0004 16 .
+After SETR/CLRR it is rewritten to 0000 16 .
 TEST78 Do not read or written after SIO reset.
 0 TEST79 Do not read or written after SIO reset.
 0